• Skip to primary navigation

 Making these crunchy and cheesy balls couldn't be easier.

-recipe step 1 and 2 collage: first image shows prepared rice balls on a plate, second image shows hand holding a rice ball over a bowl with leftover risotto.
+recipe step 1 and 2 collage: first image shows prepared mushroom arancini without coating, second image shows hand holding a risotto ball over a bowl with leftover risotto.

 Roll each ball first in beaten eggs, then into breadcrumbs.